About System Restore

 Step 2.
 It will automatically choose source partition for you.
 Choose another location to store your backup.
 You’d better not to backup to the same hard drive as the source one.

 Step 3.
-You can schedule automatic backup Windows by clicking Schedule to set it up.
-After setting, click Start Backup.
+You can schedule automatic Windows backup by clicking Schedule and have some more advanced settings by clicking Options.
+After all your settings, click Start Backup.